alexander-lamdan/typescript-projects/README.md

-# typescript-projects
+# TypeScript Projects
-TypeScript projects for improve my knowledge on TypeScript.
-All Projects written on native TS without any framework or library
+My TypeScript Projects for practice in vanilla TypeScript without any frameworks and libs.
+Here you can see my projects, take them, clone it and do whatever you wan't